cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-clip
-The ocropy-clip tool can be used to remove intrusions of neighbouring segments in regions / lines of a workspace.
+The `ocropy-clip` tool can be used to remove intrusions of neighbouring segments in regions / lines of a page.
-It runs a (ad-hoc binarization and) connected component analysis on every text region / line of every PAGE in the input file group, as well as its overlapping neighbours, and for each binary object of conflict, determines whether it belongs to the neighbour, and can therefore be clipped to white.
+It runs a connected component analysis on every text region / line of every PAGE in the input file group, as well as its overlapping neighbours, and for each binary object of conflict, determines whether it belongs to the neighbour, and can therefore be clipped to the background.
 It references the resulting segment image files in the output PAGE (as AlternativeImage).
+(Use this to suppress separators and neighbouring text.)
 ```sh
 ocrd-cis-ocropy-clip \
   --input-file-grp OCR-D-SEG-LINE \